Curing Crabgrass in Your Marriage

-7/9/1981 So many neighbors and friends had told us about the crabgrass in our new lawn that we soon began to believe the crabgrass would prevail.
+Published July 9, 1981.
+So many neighbors and friends had told us we had crabgrass in our new lawn that we soon began to believe the crabgrass would prevail.
 The neighborhood consensus was the lawn could not survive.
-All one had to do was to look at it.
+All one had to do was look at it.
 The crabgrass was so tall that the little blades of new lawn were barely visible.

-One neighbor told us how to spray the yard with a certain chemical that would kill everything.
-We could simply start over.
-Another neighbor offered us hi roto-tiller.
+One neighbor told us how to spray the yard with a certain chemical that would kill everything; we could simply start over.
+Another neighbor offered us his roto-tiller.
 We were discouraged, to say the least.
 It had taken us several months to even get this far with our new lawn.
-We had to dig up rocks, bring in topsoil, level, fertilize and prepare the area for the lawn seed.
+We had to dig up rocks, bring in topsoil, level, fertilize, and prepare the area for the lawn seed.

 While trying to decide about the crabgrass, I stopped by a greenhouse one day with a few samples.
 I described my plight to an old man who looked like he knew something about plants and grass.

 “That’s nothing but orchard grass,” he said.
 “Just give your new lawn, a little more water, fertilizer, and time.
-As the new lawn grows, it will soon crowed out the crabgrass.”
+As the new lawn grows, it will soon crowd out the crabgrass.”
 We followed his advice and now have a backyard of beautiful, thriving lawn.
-And the crabgrass is gone.
+And the orchard grass is gone.

 You can’t leave love to luck.

 Love first came with leaping ecstasy.